twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-10-penetration-of-the-five-dhamma%zh.rst

 T5

 On feeling: The Buddha had arisen in this world or not is depending on the knowledge of each person.
 If you discern anicca, dukkha and anatta in the khandhas then the Buddha had arisen, and if you don't see it then it's not.
 You become Mr. and Mrs. Emptiness or Zero, or a person without values.
 The three-universal characteristics always exist without the Buddha appeared in this world or not.
 With the Buddha had arisen, we have the chance to know it.
 (Mentioned in the Aṅguttara-Nikāya) With the practice and discerning anicca, you should have gladness about that which will end your dukkha in this life.
-If you discern anicca it becomes Sandiṭṭhiko=visible here and now which is one of the qualities of dhamma (there are 6-attributes of Dhamma).
+If you discern anicca it becomes Sandiṭṭhiko=visible here and now which is one of the qualities of Dhamma (there are 6-attributes of Dhamma).
 If you put more effort and will see Nibbāna at the ending of impermanence which is akāliko=non-temporal.
 You may want to ask me.
 I have discerned anicca but not arrive at the ending yet.
 It means the discernment is not mature yet.
 Sandiṭṭhiko is not mature yet.
 Svākkhāto – the Dhamma is well expounded by the Awakened One, sandiṭṭhiko – it's visible here and now, akāliko – non-temporal; these three-attributes of the Dhamma are similar to learning (pariyatti or ñāta pariññā, practice (patipatti or tīrāṇa pariññā) and the fruit or result (pativedha or pahāna pariññā).
 How do we know the ending of anicca when the discerning knowledge becomes mature?
 The arising phenomenon is dukkha and the passing away is also dukkha.
 Except only dukkha nothing exists.
 If you can make this decision the anicca will end.
 At the ending Nibbāna appears.

 | (1) To know about feelings: Feeling has three-kinds; pleasant, unpleasant and neutral feeling.
 | (2) To know the cause of feeling: it's the contact (phassa).